diekhans/dcp-community/rfcs/text/0000-bundle-definition.md

 defined as either a transactional grouping of files that belong together for scientific reasons, or a useful association between a set of files for utility purposes.

-* Data bundles contain the results of a single data transaction.
+* A bundle contains the results of a single transaction.
+All files that in the bundle are guaranteed to be added or updated atomically.
+The bundle UUID plus version provides a transaction id.

+* A data bundle is an output of work.
 They can be viewed as the digital equivalent of an "instrument run" - a quantity of data gathered from a single process instance.
 Data bundles are annotated with metadata using a procedure designed by the metadata team.